 First Mount Pleasant BTO flats to go on sale in October

-The first of six projects, it will have about 1,500 two- to four-room units as well as public rental flats.
+The first of six projects will have about 1,500 two- to four-room units as well as public rental flats.

 SINGAPORE: The first Build-to-Order (BTO) project in the upcoming Mount Pleasant housing estate in central Singapore will go on sale in October, announced Minister for National Development Desmond Lee on Wednesday (Mar 5).